isomerpages/moe-plmgss/_about-us/PSSG (Parents)/PSSG (Parents).md

 </tbody>
 </table>

-*Guiding & Empowering students for Affiliation and Resilience to Unlock their Potential (GEAR-UP) Programme (mentoring and interest based activities for high support students, Wednesdays, 3-5 pm)
+*Guiding &amp; Empowering students for Affiliation and Resilience to Unlock their Potential (GEAR-UP) Programme (mentoring and interest based activities for high support students, Wednesdays, 3-5 pm)

 **Our Weekly/Monthly Activities (during school term)**